daniel-rusu/pods4k/immutable-arrays/README.md

 To get an idea of the potential performance impact of wrapper objects, Java Language Architect, Brian Goetz, ran some benchmarks replacing reference carriers with values as part of project Valhalla exploration.
-Brian found performance improvements ranging from 3.5x to 12x faster: [YouTube presentation](https://youtu.be/1H4vmT-Va4o?t=899)
+Brian found performance improvements ranging from 3.5x to 12x faster: [YouTube presentation](https://youtu.be/1H4vmT-Va4o?t=899).
+This aligns with the results of the benchmarks above.

 </details>